abeGizaw/JavaUMLCreator/README.md

 ### Output
 Once the Linter completes the user selected checks, the resulting output will be displayed to both the console and a log file.
-The log file, log.txt,  can be found in the directory provided.
+The log file, linter_log.txt,  can be found in the directory provided.

 All output will be formatted as follows: